The Coming Recession: How to Align for Protection

 By Arthur Mansourian

 To not flounder, maintain market share, and continue to grow profitability during a downturn, companies with strong management need to make changes to strategy at the right time.
-The opposite was seen in companies that faltered, where they would make no significant changes until it was too late to stop the bleeding.
+In past environments that are similar to today, the opposite has been seen in companies that faltered, where they would make no significant changes until it was too late to stop the bleeding.
 Research on how companies have fared during recent recessions, and the differences between them shows that taking a disciplined yet proactive approach, and cutting costs before the markets get weaker, is paramount.

-When the economy does dip into recession territory, the companies that did well had a few characteristics in common.
+When an economy dips into recession territory, the companies that did well had a few characteristics in common.
 First, winning companies would take on an aggressive M&A strategy to purchase distressed companies and reinvest in themselves.
-Those companies that faltered during downturns tended to make the mistake of taking drastic cost-cutting measures, which has unintentional side effects and backfire.
+Those companies that faltered during downturns tended to make the mistake of taking drastic cost-cutting measures, which has unintentional side effects and can backfire.

 Other typical mistakes these companies made are letting go of valuable employees, terminating acquisition discussions, and trying to hit a homerun by investing in non-core unfamiliar businesses to make up for growth.

-On the other hand, winning companies moved swiftly and with purpose at the scent of a downturn.
-These companies recognized that some of the best deals happen in weak markets and during distressful times, were able to capture the opportunities.
-These companies understood that although cost control during weakness is important, completely letting go of the steering wheel, and not focusing on core business, was a major misstep.
+On the other hand, winning companies moved swiftly and with purpose at the first sign of a downturn.
+Companies that recognized that some of the best deals happen in weak markets and during distressful times were able to capture the greatest opportunities.
+These companies understood that although cost control during weakness is important, completely letting go of the steering wheel and not focusing on core business, was a major misstep.

-It is noteworthy to point that companies that faired well actually lost almost as much money as their cohorts that did not grow during the latest major downturn ending in 2009.
+It is noteworthy to point out that companies that fared well actually lost almost as much money as their cohorts that did not grow during the latest major downturn ending in 2009.
 However, the winning companies increased EBITDA by an average of 10% once the recession bottomed out, while losing companies saw EBITDA decline by an average of about 15%.

 References